Ask a Marketing Expert

 It all starts with a research phase.
 Even if you have long-standing relationships with your clients, it’s important to take the guesswork out and go directly to the source to interview them about who they are and what they need.

-First, you’ll identify the information you want to get from your customers.
+First, identify the information you want to get from your customers.
 To do this, take a look at the inputs we’ve included in the template:

 • Name